JeffreyRiggle/my-site/content/blog/failed-pmf-budgapp/index.md

 ## Maybe you can agument the experience?

-At this point I could take the time to build a different UI, but I was on to other things and I didn't want to take on a huge rebuild of the tool.
+At this point I could have taken the time to build a different UI, but I was on to other things and I didn't want to take on a huge rebuild of the tool.
 Instead I decided it would be best to offload some of this work.
 What if I just did all the manual entry in excel but then stored it in some format that I could read back into the application to get the views I wanted?

 I got to work and built some logic that took in my `xslx` file and I was up and running.
 For quite some time I continued on this way.
 Do the manual entry in excel, load into my app to visualize, rinse, repeat.
 However as time went on I was starting to wonder why I would even put up with that?
 Excel is doing most of the work so why do I even have this application at all?

 ## The pain not solved

-In the end the real pain I wanted to solve was a bulk upload of my transactions with tagging and visulizations.
+In the end I found the real pain I wanted to solve was a bulk upload of my transactions with tagging and visulizations.
 The application I build didn't handle most of this pain and instead gathered dust.

 If I would attempt to solve this problem again I would start from the source pain.
 I thought I understood it but I was wrong.
 What I really wanted to do was analyze my transaction history offline.
 Viewing that as the primary problem would have probably caused me to write a program I continued to use to this day.